Faryl Smith: Britain's Got Talent

-Before her appearance on television, Smith had performed competitively in the Kettering, Northamptonshire Eisteddfod and the Llangollen International Musical Eisteddfod.
+Before her appearance on television, Smith had performed competitively severa times, including in the Kettering & District Eisteddfod and the Llangollen International Musical Eisteddfod.
 She auditioned for the second series of the ITV reality television programme Britain's Got Talent, giving what Jon O'Brien, of Allmusic, called a "mature" performance of "Ave Maria", and was put through to the live shows.
 Simon Cowell described her audition as "the best audition [he had] heard in years".
-Before performing live, she was a favourite to win.
+Before performing live, she and Andrew Johnston were favourites to win.
 She won her semi-final by the public vote, performing a cover of Sarah McLachlan's "Angel".
 This placed her in the final, and left her as the favourite to win.
 During her first live show, Cowell described her as "literally one in a million".
 She then performed in the live final.
-Sampson eventually won the show as a result of the phone-in.
+She again performed "Ave Maria", but finished outside the top three.
+Sampson eventually won the show as a result of the phone-in, with Signature second, and Johnston third.
 As a result of her final performance of "Ave Maria", Smith was invited to be a guest singer at a songwriting awards ceremony in London.
-She then went on to perform in the Britain's Got Talent Live Tour with other contestants.
+She then went on to perform in the Britain's Got Talent Live Tour with other contestants, where she first performed a duet of "Walking in the Air" with Johnston.

 While Smith was competing in Britain's Got Talent, Cowell arranged for her to receive singing lessons from the leading vocal coach Yvie Burnett, who had previously coached Paul Potts, an earlier winner of Britain's Got Talent, as well as Leona Lewis, a winner of The X Factor.
 The story was broken by The Sunday Mirror; writing for the paper, Lara Gould characterised the lessons as "secret".
 During her participation in the competition, Smith was offered record deals, but she and her family turned them down.
 Her father, Tony Smith, said "We have had offers from people interested in Faryl.
-But when Simon Cowell, says your daughter is special, you listen."
+But when Simon Cowell ... says your daughter is special, you listen."
 Cowell described Smith's potential career during the show, saying "I know she says Katherine [Jenkins] is her idol but she is far better than her.
 She is by far the most talented youngster I've ever heard.
 When she opens her mouth her voice is just incredible."